AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 ### Tuples

 Alright, so pattern matching can do interesting stuff.
-In Elixir it's actually so deep ingrained that it's used for example to signal whenever or not we have an error.
+In Elixir it's so deeply ingrained that it's used for example to signal whenever or not we have an error.
 For this, pattern matching on tuples is used.

 ```elixir
 iex(0)> {:ok, value} = SomeModule.some_function()